balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 Temporary storage for data that doesn't need to be named or reused after the container is removed.

 ```
-# Run a container with an anonymous volume
+# 2.Run a container with an anonymous volume

 ubuntu@balasenapathi:~$ docker run -d -v /path/in/container --name my-container nginx

 ```
 Note: Docker automatically creates a volume and mounts it to /path/in/container inside the container.